altjerue/Portfolio/AIML/README.md

 ![](./dectree_accuracy.png)

-## Classifying Iris Flowers: Random Forest vs Decision Tree
+## Classifying Iris Flowers: Random Forest

 In [ranforest_from_scratch.py](./ranforest_from_scratch.py) I implemented a random forest from scratch using bootstrap resampling, a few number of random features for each tree, and majority voting.